JeffersonATU21/Game_Launcher/Website/README.txt

-Hey this is the server, the config.php file might have to be adjusted but everything else should be good.
+Hey this is the SQL code, the config.php file might have to be adjusted but everything else should be good.
-Here is the PHP SQL server code to be pasted into the websites server:
+Here is the SQL code to be pasted into the websites server:

 CREATE TABLE users (
     id INT NOT NULL PRIMARY KEY AUTO_INCREMENT,